 It speaks volumes that Google, which has the technology and resources to furnish this space with anything they want, chose to celebrate their commitment to a thriving San Francisco community with a hand painted mural.

 I believe the more digital we get, the more we crave the tactile and handmade, the more we cherish the organic displays of humanity that make our lives and communities unique.
-My work has a lot of texture, layers of color, and movement in the brushwork that “builds the flavor profile” so it feels alive without being photorealistic..
+My commercial murals and other mural projects have a lot of texture, layers of color, and movement in the brushwork that “builds the flavor profile” so it feels alive without being photo-realistic.
 This is one of the reasons I work with traditional brushes, not spray cans.
 This is also why I leave plenty of inspiration in the design process for onsite inspiration, just in case a couple of quirky little pugs wander by my view and beg to be included in the artwork.

-I painted this mural the reverse of how I usually approach my murals: I painted the foreground first, preserving edges of grey background from the base color and painting shapes of color on top.
+I painted this coastal mural with a reverse approach from how I usually approach my projects: I painted the foreground first, preserving edges of grey background from the base color and painting shapes of color on top.
 This approach helped to boost the color from the figures so they would “pop” and also ensured continuity of the grey tones used throughout the rest of the space.

 Here is the grey wall before and after:

-You can watch the mural come to life from start to finish here:
+You can watch the Google mural come to life from start to finish here:

 Here are some of the everyday heroes running non-profits that I met during the course of this project: